-Employees assigned as Defensive Tactics or Firearms instructor shall be compensated \$100.00 per month.
+Employees assigned as Defensive Tactics, Firearms, Core Correctional Practices, or CPR instructor shall be compensated \$125.00 per month.
 It is understood these assignments are discretionary appointments by the Department Head.
+Employees assigned as CPR instructors as referenced in this Section 6 shall receive instructor pay only for the months during which they provide such instruction.